ericbhoward/iCopy/trunk/iCopy/README.txt

 	Now iCopy should run as expected.

 * Scanner isn't recognized by iCopy
 	If you think that your scanner is WIA compatible but it isn't recognized by iCopy, try to run icopy with the -diag parameter and post the log to iCopy bug tracker.
 	A list of the known compatible scanners can be found at http://icopy.sourceforge.net/?page_id=174

 5) Support
 -------------------------
-Please read iCopy F.A.Q.:
+Please read the F.A.Q.:
 http://icopy.sourceforge.net/?page_id=10

 If you want to report an exception or a bug, to suggest a new feature or a change, or ask for support, please use Sourceforge Bug tracker:

 https://sourceforge.net/tracker/?func=add&group_id=201245&atid=976783